LesyukSerg/archiver/README.md

 ========

 ARCHIVER - it is a PHP script all in one file.
-This Script helps:
+This Script can:

 1. Create an archive / add files to existing archive;

-    a) Archive selected files and folders;
+    a) Archiving selected files and folders;

     b) Exclude some folders;

     c) Exclude some file which bigger than selected size;

-    d) Archive in ajax mode;
+    d) Archiving in ajax mode;

     e) Split an archive by a small archives certain size